-In recent years Multiword Expressions have attained an abundant attention in Computational Linguistics and Natural Language processing applications like Machine translation, Named entity recognition (NER), Natural language generation, understanding, Optical Natural language character recognition (OCR), Part-of-speech tagging, Question Sentence breaking or sentence boundary answering, disambiguation, Speech recognition, Speech, topic and word segmentation etc. All these related tasks are grouped into subfields of NLP that are often considered as Information retrieval (IR), Information extraction (IE), Speech processing etc. Multi-Word expressions are those whose structure and meaning cannot be derived from their component words, as they occur independently.
+In recent years Multiword Expressions have attained an abundant attention in Computational Linguistics and Natural Language processing applications like Machine translation, Named entity recognition (NER), Natural language generation, Natural language understanding, Optical character recognition (OCR), Part-of-speech tagging, Question answering, Sentence breaking or sentence boundary disambiguation, Speech recognition, Speech, topic and word segmentation etc. All these related tasks are grouped into subfields of NLP that are often considered as Information retrieval (IR), Information extraction (IE), Speech processing etc. Multi-Word expressions are those whose structure and meaning cannot be derived from their component words, as they occur independently.
 The term MWE has been used to refer to various types of linguistic units and expressions including idioms like 'kick the bucket' ('to die'), noun compounds such as 'village community', phrasal verbs like 'find out' ('search') and other habitual collocations (like conjunction e.g. 'as well as' etc) [3].
 They can be defined roughly as idiosyncratic interpretations that cross word boundaries [1].

-The major NLP tasks relating to MWEs are: (1) identifying and extracting MWEs from corpus data, and disambiguating their internal syntax, and (2) interpreting MWEs.
+The major NLP tasks relating to MWEs are: (1) identifying and extracting MWEs from corpus data, and disambiguating their internal syntax, and (2)

+interpreting MWEs.
 Increasingly, these tasks are being pipelined with parsers and applications such as machine translation.
 Identification is the task of determining individual occurrences of MWEs in running text.
-In MWE identification, a key challenge is in differentiating between MWEs and literal usages for word combinations such as make a face which can occur in both usages (Kim made a face at the policeman [MWE] vs. Kim made a face in pottery class [non-MWE]) [4].
-Apart from the problem of identifying clear boundaries that distinguish MWEs from free word combinations, MWEs pose such difficult problems for computational processing so that Sag et al. (2002) call MWEs "a pain in the neck for NLP"[1] and Villavicencio et al. (2005) says MWEs " having a crack at a hard nut"[2].
+In MWE identification, a key challenge is in differentiating between MWEs and literal usages for word combinations such as make a face which can occur in both usages (Kim made a face at the policeman [MWE] vs Kim made a face in pottery class [non-MWE]) [4].
+Apart from the problem of identifying clear boundaries that distinguish MWEs from free word combinations, pose such difficult problems MWEs for computational processing so that Sag et al. call MWEs "a pain in the neck for NLP"[1] and Villavicencio et al. says MWEs " having a crack at a hard nut"[2].
 The rest of the paper is organized as follows.
 In the next section, we describe a study on structure and classification of MWEs.
-Section III describe methods used for identifying MWEs, section IV highlight the contributions from the articles with a variety of proposals and approaches for handling the identification of MWEs, section V describes a comparative study of the articles and section V draws the conclusion and the future works road map.
+Section 3 describe methods used for identifying MWEs, section 4 highlight the contributions from the articles with a variety of proposals and approaches for handling the identification of MWEs and section 5 draws the conclusion and the future works road map.